BSc Interior Design: Admission 2025, Fees, Syllabus, Entrance Exam, Top Colleges, Career Scope

 B.Sc.
 Interior Design offers many job opportunities to the students who have a zeal to pen their imagination on sheets and find practical ways to make it a reality.
 Students who acquire excellence in 3D designing software have many options open for them as 3D artists have a great demand in the market now-a-days.
 Students can either choose for private/public jobs or can start their own business and become self-employed.
 Both the sectors have equal benefits that can help aspiring interior design professionals to become successful.
 Different areas where Interior Design degree holders can get placed are: Architectural Firms Builders Town Planning Bureau Exhibition Organisers Studios Private Consultancies Resort Chains Hotels Regional and Metropolitan Development Works.

-The BSc Interior Design course eligibility criteria are framed by colleges as per the University Grants Commission (UGC) guidelines.
-The candidates must note that though securing 50% marks in Class 12 is a basic eligibility criterion candidates who have secured more than 85% stand a better chance of admission to reputed colleges.
+Colleges frame the BSc Interior Design courses eligibility criteria as per the University Grants Commission (UGC) guidelines.
+The candidates must note that though securing 50% marks in Class 12 is a basic eligibility criterion, candidates who have secured more than 85% stand a better chance of admission to reputed colleges.

 Particulars